MacTweaks/OSXFonts-Calibri-Helvetica/README.md

 OS X 10.7

-1. In /System/Library/ search for a folder called ProtectedFonts and delete the LucidaGrande.ttc
+1. In /System/Library/ search for a folder called ProtectedFonts and delete LucidaGrande.ttc

 2. In /System/Library/Fonts replace LucidaGrande.ttc with the custom font